cjkenney/cjkenney.com-archive/content/blog/ski-build/index.md

   - Longer skis tend to *ride* faster than shorter skis.
     - This is because the force exerted by the skier is distributed over a larger surface area, decreasing drag on the snow.
   - Shorter skis tend to *turn* faster than longer skis.
-    - With the force of the skier's turn is greater because it is being applied over a smaller area.
+    - The force of the skier's turn is greater because it is being applied over a smaller area.

 ### Ski Width